Follow Us

 Collective classes of compulsory and optional areas linked to the specialisation of the orchestra repertoire.

-Work experience in the Basque National Orchestra (OSE, Orquesta Sinfónica de Euskadi) and in the Bilbao Symphony Orchestra (BOS) for ten weeks tutored by one of the musicians of the orchestra.
+Work experience in the Basque National Orchestra, the Bilbao Symphony Orchestra and the Navarra Symphony Orchestra for ten weeks tutored by one of the musicians of the orchestra.

 ACCESS AND ADMISSION